oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 ### Read and Write APIs

 The read and write APIs are the same as for all pipes.
-See the IP Authoring Interfaces Overview Tutorial for more information.
+See the [Component Interfaces Comparison](https://github.com/oneapi-src/oneAPI-samples/tree/master/DirectProgramming/C%2B%2BSYCL_FPGA/Tutorials/Features/component_interfaces_comparison) Tutorial for more information.

 ## Build the `Streaming Data Interfaces` Tutorial